puppetlabs/puppet-docs/source/guides/modules.markdown

 ## Naming

 Module names should be restricted to lowercase alphanumeric characters and underscores, and should begin with a lowercase letter; that is, they should match the expression `[a-z][a-z0-9_]*`.
-That is, module names are subject to the same restrictions that apply to class names, with the added restriction that they cannot contain the namespace separator (`::`), as modules cannot be nested.
+Note that these are the same restrictions that apply to class names, with the added restriction that module names cannot contain the namespace separator (`::`) as modules cannot be nested.

 Although some names that violate these restrictions currently work, using them is not recommended.